sempernow/refpages/REFs/PostgreSQL.HA.md

 # TL;DR

+## Streaming Replication : Symmetric Servers

+Streaming Replication with Replication Slots implemented on a symmetrical pair of containerized PostgreSQL servers running in a Docker swarm stack.
+This is a native PostgreSQL (v12/13) implementation, sans external dependencies.
+The servers are stateless.
+State is maintained in the peristent data store mounted thereto.

+The functional difference between the two servers is that one is in primary (read/write) mode and the other is in hot standby (read-only).
+The primary is continuously archiving, and the standby is continuously recovering; both per WAL (file) shipping.
+Separately, point-in-time recovery (PITR) and cluster backup (base backup) are available ad-hoc, imperatively, while the servers are online.
+All such functionality is per canonical PostgreSQL implementation.

+The symmetrical arrangement is robust and simple to configure.
+The distinctions between the two servers amount to a zero-byte signal file (`standby.signal`) existing exclusively in the `$PGDATA` directory of whichever is in standby mode; that and the requisite anti-symmetrical settings of replication-connection parameters.
+Beyond that, they are identical.
+Each server has a unique host name, and each its own data and archive stores.
+Extending the scheme to multiple standby servers requires only cloning the one and the processes to configure it.

+> Note that _primary_/_standby_ are ___operational___ declarations, whereas each server/service is configured per ___hardware___ declarations and its relevant identity and connection parameters.
+The point being the former are swappable, while the latter must remain immutable; the (operational) role of a server/service is what toggles, not the server-service-hardware associations.
+All relevant code must abide the distinction.
+In a containerized deployment, each PostgreSQL server is a named service, constrained (tethered) to its (configured) hardware regardless of its container(s) popping in and out of existence to provide the services.

+Bootstrapping and ad hoc backup (tarball) processes both utilize the same PostgreSQL utility (`pg_basebackup`); both operating on the `$PGDATA` directory.
+After servers' initialization and bootstrap, failover(s) are performed by merely adding the `standby.signal` file to the former (demoted) primary, and deleting same from the former (promoted) standy.
+PITR is performed similarly.
+Though the servers can swap modes on demand at any time, the scheme is primarily for automated failover.
+Total transition time is set by application latency; there should never be two primary servers, so the demote/promote duration should be sufficient to assure this.
+Lest the PostgreSQL servers are spread across the globe, this is typically tens of milliseconds.
+That's the duration over which clients would lose write access on failover (or any other change of primary).

+Routing requests to the appropriate server is an external responsibility.
+According to PostgreSQL documentation, best performance is achieved when the (hot) standby services all read requests, lightening the load of the primary as it services all write requests.
+The idea there is the anti-symmetrical nature of such processes; the former being relatively greater in number and lower in computational intensity per, and the latter being the reverse of those two metrics.

+## Features / Functions / Modes / Topologies

 - Write-Ahead Log Shipping; Streaming Replication (SR) with Replication Slots (RS) assures replica integrity, yet sacrifices limitation on required storage size.
 - Shared-Disk Failover; the simplest HA topology; implement with a lone server (sans SR) as a Docker service; under Docker swarm other topologies are available, scaling out from this one server/storage; multiple nodes/storage schemes.
 - Continuous Archiving (CA) works with SR/RS~~, but for ephemeral IPs~~ UPDATE: Accepts Docker hostnames.